aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 ### **Adding and Removing Summary Zoom Section**

 All sections in a summary zoom frame are represented by [SummaryZoomSection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SummaryZoomSection) objects, which are stored in the [SummaryZoomSectionCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SummaryZoomSectionCollection) object.
-You can add or remove a summary zoom section object through the [SummaryZoomSectionCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SummaryZoomSectionCollection) interface this way:
+You can add or remove a summary zoom section object through the [SummaryZoomSectionCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SummaryZoomSectionCollection) class this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Create new slides with identification background and new sections for created slides.